holly-ai-2025/holly-v6/apps/frontend/README.md

    - Add the field to the **TypeScript interface**.
    - Normalize field names into **camelCase**.
 2. Update normalization functions in the wrapper.
-3. Update components (e.g. TaskDialog) to show/edit the field.
+3. Update components (e.g. TaskDialog, TabTasks, TabCalendar) to show/edit/use the field.
 4. Add sensible defaults for new fields (avoid breaking existing forms).
 5. Update this README to document the new field.